-In Homestuck, a certain unwise action in the Kids' session lead to consequences so staggering they rendered someone else's session of the gameunwinnable.
+An unwise decision in one session of the game Sburb had consequences so staggering they rendered someone else's session unwinnable.

 Eridan's entire session in the Land of Wrath and Angels was wasted due to his determination to kill the friendly yet formidable angels until he finally turns them all against him.
 Everyone he complains to about it figures out that they aren't the enemies, but he continues to whine about its unfairness long after the game is over.